Higher-order approximation for uncertainty quantification in time series analysis: Preliminaries

 where $D \in (0,1)$ (the so-called long-range dependence (LRD) parameter) and $L$ a slowly varying function. \end{model}

 Relation \eqref{eq:ACF} corresponds to one of multiple different ways to define long-range dependence.
 A more general definition characterizes long-range dependent time series by the non-summability of the absolute values of its autocovariance function; see (2.1.6) in \cite{PipirasTaqqu}.
-In fact, the relation \eqref{eq:ACF} implies that the series of the autocovariances diverges.
-We refer to Chapter 2.1 in \cite{PipirasTaqqu} for a detailed representation of the different ways to define long-range dependence and how they relate to each other.
+In fact, \eqref{eq:ACF} implies that the series of the autocovariances diverges.
+We refer to Chapter 2.1 in \cite{PipirasTaqqu} for a detailed representation of different ways to define long-range dependence and their relations to each other.

-Given the representation \eqref{eq:ACF}, the assumption on the existence of a spectral density is satisfied whenever the slowly varying function $L$ is quasi-monotone; see Definition 2.2.11 in \cite{PipirasTaqqu} for a definition of quasi-monotonicity and the discussion therein.

 For any particular distribution function $F$, an appropriate choice of the transformation $G$ yields subordinated Gaussian processes with marginal distribution $F$.
 Moreover, there exist algorithms for generating Gaussian processes that, after suitable transformation, yield subordinated Gaussian processes with marginal distribution $F$ and a predefined covariance structure; see \cite{PipirasTaqqu}.